How we teach our pupils

 Community & Citizenship

-Our Citizenship programme will create opportunities for children across school to work together.
-We will also have an elected School Council.
+Our Citizenship programme creates opportunities for children across school to work together.
+We also have an elected School Council.
 In addition, we believe parents, carers, specialists and community groups enhance the provision for all our children.

 Careers Advice

-Pupils will have weekly careers lessons suitable to their age and need.
+Pupils have weekly careers lessons suitable to their age and need.

-They will also have independent advice.
-This will be enormously beneficial as they will have developed an understanding of the pupils over time and can more ably support them to make informed choices for their future independent lives.
+They also have independent advice.
+This will be enormously beneficial as they develop an understanding of the pupils over time and can more ably support them to make informed choices for their future independent lives.

 Sex and Relationship Education

-Questions arising from pupils will be dealt with in a sensitive, appropriate, honest, sympathetic and supportive manner.
+Questions arising from pupils are dealt with in a sensitive, appropriate, honest, sympathetic and supportive manner.

 Areas related to sex education such as family life, loving relationships, growth and caring for oneself and others are covered in units of work across the curriculum.